CsarNarciso/MyFirstSDL2Game/Readme.md

 and since makefile is crossplatform, just compile with: make -f Makefile and run your executable with: ./main (executable name)

+Now, in your code, to include SDL2, just call it like: #include <SDL2/SDL2.h>
+And this works fine for both plattforms since in linux, by default, this is the location of SDL2, and as you called the subfolder inside your project iclude dir like sdl2, then, it refers to the same!

 -----
 NOTE